 Everybody can benefit by learning how to get organized.
 You know how it feels; the sense of satisfaction, even smugness that comes from knowing you’re on top of things.

 The benefits affect every area of your life; even if you improve your organization skills a little, the ripple effect will have a positive impact throughout your day.

 Organized living is all about habits.
-Get and stay organized (easier said than done), and life becomes so much simpler.
+Getting and staying organized (easier said than done), makes life so much simpler.

 Whether you want to learn how to get organized at work, home or both, try out the following 7 organizing tips for wherever you are and whatever you’re doing.

 If you want to know how to get organized, doing this is crucial.
 For everything that you own, designate a place for it.

 Something doesn’t have a place?
 Make one.
 Then simply put things back where they belong when you’ve finished using them.

 It's simple and effective, but hard to do at first until you consistently form the habit.

 One of the best ways to keep your life organized is to create routines.

 You probably have a morning routine on working days.
 What about lunchtimes, evenings and weekends?